 The S&P 500® Index is widely regarded as the best single gauge of large-cap U.S. equities.
 The index includes 500 leading companies and captures approximately 80% coverage of available market capitalization.
 The Morgan Stanley Capital International Europe, Australasia, Far East (MSCI EAFE®) Index is a free float-adjusted, market capitalization-weighted index that is designed to measure equity performance in developed markets, excluding the United States and Canada.
 The index consists of select designated MSCI national developed market indices.
 The MSCI Emerging Markets Index is a free float-adjusted, market capitalization-weighted index that is designed to measure the equity performance in global emerging markets.
 The index consists of 22 MSCI emerging-market national indices.
 The Dow Jones Industrial Average, Dow Jones, or simply the Dow, is a stock market index of 30 prominent companies listed on stock exchanges in the United States.
-This is not a benchmark for the fund.
 The personal consumption expenditures (PCE) price index measures the prices consumers pay for goods and services and changes in those prices.
 It is considered a gauge of inflation in the U.S. economy.
 The Caixin China Manufacturing Purchasing Managers Index is a composite indicator designed to provide an overall view of activity in the manufacturing sector and acts as a leading indicator for the whole economy.
 When the PMI is below 50.0 this indicates that the manufacturing economy is declining and a value above 50.0 indicates an expansion of the manufacturing economy.
-This is not a benchmark for the fund.
 The Refinitiv/CoreCommodity CRB Index is a benchmark index that tracks the price movements of a basket of 19 globally traded commodities.
 It is designed to provide a broad representation of the commodity market, and is used as a benchmark for commodity-related investments.
-This is not a benchmark for the fund.
 Investors cannot invest directly in any index.

 BNY Mellon Securities Corporation ("BNYSC") sponsors or provides investment advisory or administrative services to various wrap programs and is the investment adviser of record with respect to the strategy described in this presentation.
 Newton Investment Management North America LLC (NIMNA) provides certain investment management services to BNYSC in connection with that strategy.
 BNY Investments is the brand name for the investment management business of BNY and its investment firm affiliates worldwide.
 BNY is the corporate brand of The Bank of New York Mellon Corporation and may be used to reference the corporation as a whole and/or its various subsidiaries generally.
+BNYSC and Newton are registered investment advisers and BNY Investments firms.

-Newton Investment Management North America, LLC ("NIMNA" or the "Firm") is a registered investment adviser and BNY subsidiary.
+Newton Investment Management North America, LLC ("NIMNA" or the "Firm") is a registered investment adviser with the U.S. Securities and Exchange Commission ("SEC") and subsidiary of The Bank of New York Mellon Corporation ("BNY").
 The Firm was established in 2021, comprised of equity and multi-asset teams from an affiliate, Mellon Investments Corporation.
 The Firm is part of the group of affiliated companies that individually or collectively provide investment advisory services under the brand "Newton" or "Newton Investment Management" ("Newton").
 Newton currently includes NIMNA, Newton Investment Management Ltd. ("NIM") and Newton Investment Management Japan ("NIMJ").